maplibre/martin/README.md

 ## Requirements

-Martin requires PostGIS 3.0+.
-PostGIS 3.1+ is recommended.
+When using Martin with Postgres, PostGIS 3.0+ is required and PostGIS 3.1+ is recommended.

 ## Installation